-Introducing your dog to different people will make it more relaxed, especially with people with disabilities, children and the elderly.
-Exposing your dog to various situations, such as loud noises, other animals, bicycles, large machines, cars and anything that might cause fear will lessen the anxiety to strange things and sounds.
+Introducing your dog to different people will make it more relaxed, especially with people with disabilities, children, and the elderly.
+Exposing your dog to various situations, such as loud noises, other animals, bicycles, large machines, cars, and anything that might cause fear will lessen the anxiety about strange things and sounds.

 Do Not Use Physical Punishment

 Any violent punishment will make your pooch more aggressive or fearful.
 Always use positive reinforcement before resorting to hard training.